Paawan-S/College-Website-P/README.md

 Enables toggling of the quick contact menu.

 Hides the contact menu if the user clicks outside of it, improving user experience.

+**WORKING.JS**

+It first checks the browser’s local storage to see if dark mode was previously turned on by the user.

+It finds the button or element on the page that the user will click to switch between dark mode and normal mode.

+There’s a function that turns dark mode on by adding a special style class to the webpage and saving this choice in local storage.

+Another function turns dark mode off by removing that style class and updating local storage to show dark mode is no longer active.

+When the page loads, it automatically applies dark mode if the user had it enabled before.

+Finally, it listens for clicks on the toggle button, and each time it’s clicked, it switches dark mode on or off depending on the current state.